eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.hue/README.md

 ```

 Note: The bridge ID is in this example **1** but can be different in each system.
-Also, if you are doing all your configuration through files and don't use PaperUI and the Inbox, you may add the full bridge id to the channel definitions (e.g. `channel="hue:0210:00178810d0dc:bulb1:color`) instead of the short version (e.g. `channel="hue:0210:1:bulb1:color`) to prevent frequent discovery messages in the log file.
+Also, if you are doing all your configuration through files and do not use Paper UI and the Inbox, you may add the full bridge id to the channel definitions (e.g. `channel="hue:0210:00178810d0dc:bulb1:color`) instead of the short version (e.g. `channel="hue:0210:1:bulb1:color`) to prevent frequent discovery messages in the log file.

 ### demo.sitemap: